Diving into a new technology like React can be overwhelming.

 🧭 This course has been TOTALLY UPDATED.
 Check out The Road to React: The One with Hooks by Robin Wieruch which is a modern relaunch of The Road to React.

-The course structure is mostly the same.
-However, a few things have been updated for more modern React usage, including React Hooks.
+The course structure is mostly the same compared to the original course.
+A few things have been updated for more modern React usage, including React Hooks.

 - 62 lessons